Grignard reagent: Organomagnesium fluorides

 Grignard reagents with chloride, bromide, and iodide are routine reagents.
-The corresponding fluorides RMgF were not synthesized until 1970.
-In 1920 Swarts reported the reduction of amyl fluoride to the corresponding hydrocarbon with activated magnesium, while no intermediates were separated.
-Alkylmagnesium fluoride was first prepared by Ashly and co-workers in 1970, using metal magnesium and catalytic iodine in refluxing tetrahydrofuran or 1,2-dimethoxyethane from the corresponding alkyl fluoride.
+The corresponding fluorides (RMgF) were not synthesized until 1970.
+A reduction of amyl fluoride to the corresponding hydrocarbon with activated magnesium was reported in 1920, although no intermediates were identified.
+Alkylmagnesium fluorides were first prepared in 1970, using magnesium, catalytic iodine, and the alkyl fluoride in refluxing tetrahydrofuran or 1,2-dimethoxyethane.

 Testing Grignard reagents

 Because Grignard reagents are so sensitive to moisture and oxygen, many methods have been developed to test the quality of a batch.
 Typical tests involve titrations with weighable, anhydrous protic reagents, e.g. menthol in the presence of a color-indicator.
 The interaction of the Grignard reagent with phenanthroline or 2,2'-biquinoline causes a color change.

 Reactions of Grignard reagents

 As nucleophiles

 Grignard reagents react with a variety of carbonyl derivatives.

 Such reactions usually involve an aqueous acidic workup, though this step is rarely shown in reaction schemes.

 The most common application of Grignard reagents is the alkylation of aldehydes and ketones, i.e. the Grignard reaction:

 Note that the acetal functional group (a protected carbonyl) does not react.

 Grignard reagents also react with many "carbonyl-like" electrophiles:

 Compounds with labile protons are unsuitable electrophiles, because Grignard reagents are strong bases, and protonative quenching occurs much faster than addition.

 Grignard reagents are nucleophiles in nucleophilic aliphatic substitutions for instance with alkyl halides in a key step in industrial Naproxen production:

-In the Bruylants reaction, a nitrile can be replaced by the Grignard nucleophile, rather than the Grignard attacking the nitrile to form an imino structure.